YT50/YT50/README.md

 <li>Was Born and raised in Osaka, Japan</li>
 <li>Have <strong>Bachelor of Arts in Linguistics </strong> from Tokyo University of Foreign Studies (Japan)</li>
 <li>Have <strong>Master of Arts in Linguistics </strong> (Socio-linguistics) from University of Strasbourg (France)</li>
-<li>Worked for a Japanese electronics company as a Marketing Specialist for 1.5 years</li>
+<li>Worked as a Marketing Specialist for 1.5 years at a Japanese electronics company based in Germany </li>
 <li>Completed a  <strong> Data Science Coding bootcamp </strong> to sharpen my coding skills and apply them in practice</li>
 </ul>